Sixth Annual International

 Alexander Technique offers you resilience in mind and body, deep connection with yourself, others and the world, and a community of like-minded people.

-Join us for our third annual international AT Online Summit.
 During this week-long event our teachers will share their expertise in both introductory classes, and in workshops and events on a variety of topics and applications.

 All for FREE.